batrasudhanshu/hospitals-repository/README.md

 - **Vite**: A fast build tool and development server.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
 - **Public API**: Utilized for fetching hospital data.
+- **Context API**: For state management within the React application.

 ## Features